tigera-cs/Calico-Enterprise-Networking-Training/6. Implement Calico Enterprise eBPF/README.md

 ```

 5. It can take up to 60s for kubelet to pick up the ConfigMap. tigera operator will then do a rolling update of the relevant pods in the calico-system namespace to pass on the change. calico-node, calico-typha, and calico-kubecontroller pods should be restarted.
-Run the following command to validate.
+Run the following command to validate that these pods are restarted.
 Make sure all the pods are back into fully Running state after the restart.

 ```
 watch kubectl get pods -n calico-system